Copper-Head/TABot/README.md

 	if this flag is included, the program will generate a comments file corresponding to the downloaded files; incompatible with the "-send_from" option
 * -send_from COMMENTS_FILE_NAME
-	this option is incompatible with the "-comments" option; when used it sygnals to the program to send out emails using the COMMENTS_FILE_NAME as the source of comments instead of its normal behavior (downloading attachments to the current directory)
+this option is incompatible with the "-comments" option; when used, it tells the program to send out emails using the COMMENTS_FILE_NAME as the source of comments instead of its normal behavior (downloading attachments to the current directory)

 Disclaimer
 ------------------------------